These Award-Winning Online Lessons Are The Author’s Latest Attempt to Shake Up the Pilates World!

 Science has many names for this natural trend toward more complex systems and organisms.
 It’s just the way things go.
 Part of this is the wonderful effort by so many Pilates instructors to breathe new life into their instruction and into the experience of their students with new imagery and information and integrating other methods such as yoga (Yogalates), boxing (Pilaoxing), Zumba (Zumbalates) and even tango (Tangolates).
 There are other reasons as well for this trend which I explore in another article.
 All of this is wonderful and natural.

-I too am breathing new life into my instruction, but by going in an entirely different direction!
-Instead of looking for something new to say, I went backwards!
+I too am breathing new life into my instruction, but by going in an entirely different direction.
+Instead of looking for something new to say, I stopped talking.

-I stripped away all those terms and images which I found so difficult to understand as a beginner, such as c-curve, navel-to-spine and lateral breathing to name only a few.
-I sought a simpler and easier-to-understand way of teaching and learning Pilates…..
+I stripped away all those terms and images which I found so difficult to understand as a beginner, such as c-curve, navel-to-spine, and lateral breathing to name only a few.
+I sought a simple and easy-to-understand way of teaching and learning Pilates…..